-Bumblefoot is the term used to describe an infection on a chicken’s foot; it is referred to as “plantar pododermatitis” by medical professionals.
+Bumblefoot is the term used to describe an infection in a chicken’s foot referred to as “plantar pododermatitis” by medical professionals.
 Bumblefoot is characterized by swelling, sometimes redness and often a characteristic black or brown scab on the bottom of the foot.
 Left untreated, serious cases of bumble foot can be fatal as the infection can spread to other tissues and bones.

 Bumblefoot results when the skin of the foot is compromised in some way, allowing bacteria to invade the foot, causing infection.
 Broken skin allows bacteria (e.g.: staphylococcus) to get inside the foot, which leads to a pus-filled abscess.

 The entry point for bacteria can be a cut, scrape, injury or breakdown of the skin from walking on wet, dirty bedding.
 Injuries can result from a splintered roost or repetitive, heavy landings from heights, particularly in heavy breeds and obese chickens.
-My unscientific opinion is that most bumblefoot infections result from small cuts or scrapes acquired during normal, scratching and foraging followed by exposure to bacteria in chicken poop.
+My opinion is that most bumblefoot infections result from small cuts or scrapes acquired during normal, scratching and foraging followed by exposure to bacteria in chicken poop.

-Whatever the cause, failure to treat it can result in the spread of the infection to the bones and tendons, debilitating pain and death.
+Whatever the cause, failure to treat bumblefoot can result in the spread of the infection to the bones and tendons, debilitating pain and death.

 PREVENTION AND DETECTION